-The fence is a technique used to help you get the last bites of goodness from your plate to your mouth.
-(It is not part of either dining style, but it definitely solves problems if you happen to be using American style.)
+The Fence is a technique used to help you get those hard to get bites of goodness from your plate to your mouth.
+The technique definitely solves problems if you are using the American style (sometimes called "zig-zag") dining.

-You recognize toward the end of the course that you need help with the little food items you very much want to eat, resisting the temptation to use your fingers.
+You recognize toward the end of the course that you need help with the little food items you very much want to eat.
+Of course you are resisting the temptation to use your fingers!

 Position the knife on the plate, blade down, about an inch or so up from the bottom of the plate and parallel to the edge of the table.
 This is very important, as this position is the starting and ending position for the technique.
 The knife doesn't move!